nelsonerb/GettingAndCleaningData/README.md

 course.
 The purpose of this project is to ‘tidy’ input data to support further analysis.
 Input files combined and cleaned using the run_analysis.R script.
 Only means and standard deviation measures are kept from the original data set.

-# Running the project
+# Running the analysis

-The analysis was run by loading the ‘run_analysis.R’ script in R Studio and then executing the run_analysis function from the current directory.
+The following steps are used to run the analysis

+1. Extract the UCI_HAR_dataset.zip file into the current directory
+2. load run_analysis.R into R Studio
+3. execute the run_analysis function

-# List of Files and Directories
+# List of Extracted Files and Directories

 1. Root Directory
   * run_analysis.R main r program file script for project